-Zucchini Pineapple Bread is a sweet, moist quick bread that’s full of good stuff!
-This post is sponsored by Princess.
+This Zucchini Pineapple Bread is a sweet, moist quick bread that’s full of shredded zucchini and sweet pineapple chunks.

 My son and I were strolling through Costco the other day when I got a whiff of pineapples.
 I started looking around for the bin, because I knew at least one was going home with me.

 When you can smell fresh fruit before you see it, chances are it’s perfectly ripe and juicy.

 We love fresh pineapple and eat it often.

 This pineapple zucchini bread has all that pineapple flavor we love, but we start with a can of crushed pineapple.
 It’s easier since it’s already crushed and the flavor is so fresh – works perfect!

 Plus the zucchini adds loads of moisture so your bread is sweet, tender, and moist!

 Batter – We’re using the standard bread making ingredients to make the bread batter – flour, sugar, eggs, oil, etc.